zach-capalbo/vartiste/src/static/instructions.md

 appear in front, and the 2D canvas view will flip to behind you.
 **Note the following:**
  - Only `.glb` format is supported (GLTF binary)
- - The UVs must be already present in the glb file
  - Draco compression is not currently supported
  - Existing textures will be resized to the main canvas size
  - Vertex colors are not currently imported